Growing older is a mixed blessing.

 Fortunately, a growing body of evidence suggests there are steps we can take to lower our risk of dementia

-Following are a few lifestyle changes that science says can lower the risk of developing this condition.
+Following are a few lifestyle changes that science says can lower the risk of developing this loss of cognitive functioning.

 Talk to your doctor